 Check out Playground Finder for a list of spots to take the kids.
-This website includes a location map, details if there are toilets, BBQs, if it's fenced, has shade, car parking or is near any other kid-friendly activities.
+This website includes a location map, and details if there are toilets, BBQs, if it's fenced, has shade, car parking or is near any other kid-friendly activities.

 What you should know

 Mobile coverage is relatively good across the coast.
-The NBN has been rolled out to most areas, however the more you head inland and to the west coast, the less likely you are to be able to access it.
+The NBN has been rolled out to most areas, however, the more you head inland and to the west coast, the less likely you are to be able to access it.

-Telstra is the only reliable network provider in rural and isolated areas and internet can be slower.
+Telstra is the only reliable network provider in rural and isolated areas and the internet can be slower.